 Status Icon Tooltip Description Possible Causes N/A Tool has not run yet.
-NEW state Tool has not run or it has been cleaned. ~ Tool successfully runs.
+NEW state Tool has not run or it has been cleaned.
+V Tool successfully runs.
 Tool runs with no errors.
 PASS state.
-N/A M Varies with the tool (for example, Not all I/Os have been Assigned and Tool runs but with Warnings.
+N/A W Varies with the tool (for example, Not all I/Os have been Assigned and Locked).
+Tool runs but with Warnings.
 Varies with the tool (e.g., for the Compile Netlist step, not all I/Os have been assigned and locked).
+8 Tool Fails.
+Tool fails to run.
+Invalid command options or switches, invalid design objects, invalid design constraints.